rimi-majumdar/-Smart-Assistant-for-Research-Summarization/README.md

 ## 📌 Objective

-This project aims to simulate a document-aware **GenAI assistant** that can:
+This project aims to simulate a document-aware **AI assistant** that can:
 - Answer comprehension and inference-based questions from user-uploaded documents.
 - Generate logic-based questions and evaluate user responses.
 - Justify every answer with a direct reference from the document.